 Diagnosing flea allergy dermatitis

-Flea allergy dermatitis (FAD) is the most common cause of allergic skin diseases in dogs and a common cause of itching in dogs.
+Flea allergy dermatitis (FAD) is the most common cause of allergic reaction and pet dander in dogs and a common cause of itching and dog allergies.
 That’s why veterinarians typically start with diagnostics to determine the presence of fleas and/or flea dirt when investigating skin problems in dogs.
 Your veterinarian will use the information you provide, such as when signs started, their duration and seasonality, and known or suspected exposure to fleas, in combination with physical exam findings.

 During the exam, your veterinarian may or may not find fleas, or may only find flea dirt on your dog’s skin.
 Intense itching and hair loss in the area from the middle of the back to the base of the tail and down the rear legs is often seen with FAD.
 Skin damage or open, oozing sores may also be present.

 Intradermal allergy tests similar to those performed in people or specialized blood tests can confirm flea allergy in your dog.
-However, the diagnosis is best confirmed by using strict flea control measures and seeing a positive response to flea control.
+However, the diagnosis is best confirmed by using strict flea control measures and seeing a positive response to flea control and the dog allergy symptoms.

 Diagnosing food allergy